-The inscription “Taken at Port Arthur 1874” appears on the verso of several of the convict cartes held in public collections.
+The inscription “Taken at Port Arthur 1874” appears on the verso of several of the convict cdv’s held in public collections.
 The handwriting is consistent and similar across all these prisoner photographs from the 1870s, and is consistent with handwriting styles of the 1920s.

-A remarkable oversight by Chris Long – if he saw the original way bills at the Mitchell – is the presence of a Mr Clifford (or was it Gifford?) on the passenger list for Harriet‘s way bill dated July 30th 1873.
-He might have been the photographer Samuel Clifford on his way to photograph the site, the buildings in disrepair and the underdeveloped surrounding landscape, at the behest of the parliament questioning the outrageous cost of maintaining the site, and the misappropriation of government resources by its Commandant A. H. Boyd in collusion with public works administrator Mr. Cheverton.
+A remarkable oversight by Chris Long – if he saw the original way bills at the Mitchell – is the presence of a Mr Clifford on the passenger list for the government schooner Harriet‘s way bill dated July 30th 1873.
+He was indeed the photographer Samuel Clifford on his way to photograph the general degradation of the site, the buildings in disrepair and the underdeveloped surrounding landscape, at the behest of the parliament questioning the outrageous cost of maintaining the site, and the misappropriation of government resources by its Commandant A. H. Boyd in collusion with public works administrator Mr. Cheverton.

-Samuel Clifford and Thomas Nevin used a joint signature – “Clifford and Nevin” – on several of the cartes they produced while in partnership.
+Professional photographers Samuel Clifford and Thomas J. Nevin used a joint signature – “Clifford & Nevin, Hobart Town” – on several photographs they produced while in partnership.
 They toured the island of Tasmania in 1874, Clifford producing commercial views for sale while Nevin visited regional police offices on government business.
-Clifford also copied and printed Nevin’s stereographs in the late1870s.
+Clifford also copied and printed Nevin’s stereographs in the late 1870s.
 Thomas Nevin, with his younger brother Constable John Nevin (1851-1891) who was salaried with H.M.
 Gaol, worked principally as a team under contract as prison photographers between 1873-1884, and there is also evidence of Thomas Nevin’s earlier presence there in the late 1860s, just as there is evidence of his presence at the Port Arthur prison in May 1874 when Dr Coverdale had become Commandant Surgeon of the site, and when the transfer of prisoners to Hobart was almost complete.

-Nevin’s commercial cohort and close associates were Morton Allport, Alfred Bock, George Cherry, Samuel Clifford, Charles A. Woolley, Alfred Winter, and particularly Henry Hall Baily whose studio was opposite Nevin’s in Elizabeth St. and who was out with him that fateful night in December 1880 when Nevin was detained on suspicions of pretending to be a ghost.
+Thomas J. Nevin’s commercial cohort and close associates were Morton Allport, Alfred Bock, George Cherry, Samuel Clifford, Charles A. Woolley, Alfred Winter, and particularly Henry Hall Baily whose studio was opposite Nevin’s in Elizabeth St. and who was out with him that fateful night in December 1880 when Nevin was detained on suspicion of pretending to be a ghost.
 The ghost was not caught, but propinquity would suggest that it was Mr Edwin Midwood, the Information Officer at the Town Hall Police Office, or his famous cartoonist son Thomas Midwood, who would publish that same year a caricature of Police Superintendent Propsting.

 Henry Hall Baily’s stamp Elizabeth St. 1860s

-Baily did not become the offcial government photographer until the 1880s, and no association has been established between Clifford and the photographing of convicts.
-Misattributions still persist with these convict cartes.
+Henry Hall Baily did not receive official government endorsement until the 1880s, and no association has been established between Samuel Clifford and the photographing of convicts.
+Misattributions still persist with these 1870s photographs of Tasmanian prisoners.
 The National Library of Australia calls them “portraits” as though they were aesthetic objects, and has been misled into adding A.H.
-Boyd’s name to each convict carte record under pressure from the commercially driven interests of the Port Arthur Historic Site Management Authority.
+Boyd’s name to each photographic record under pressure from the commercially driven interests of the Port Arthur Historic Site Management Authority.
 However, it is not good enough that Ennis and Crombie failed to check the history of the seminal exhibition in 1977 of Port Arthur convict photographs by Thomas J. Nevin at the QVMAG.
 No acknowledgement was extended to work of the original curator John McPhee, nor to the publications by researchers Geoff Stilwell and Joan Kerr in 1992 when Helen Ennis and Isobel Crombie used these prisoner cdv’s to inflect a postmodernist discursive turn of power differentials as their preferred interpretation.

 RELATED POSTS main weblog